Hamidreza-khushab/starpi_API/README.md

 ```

 3. Configure the database
-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the root directory based on the `.env.example` file:
 ```
 HOST=0.0.0.0
 PORT=1337